-1.8 million (59%) are ineligible due to immigration status.
+- 1.8 million (59%) are ineligible due to immigration status.
 Many, although not all, would otherwise qualify for Medi-Cal based on their income.

-550,000 (18%) are eligible to purchase coverage on Covered California, though they don’t qualify for federal ACA subsidies to bring down the cost of their premiums.
+- 550,000 (18%) are eligible to purchase coverage on Covered California, though they don’t qualify for federal ACA subsidies to bring down the cost of their premiums.
 Cost is the biggest barrier cited by this group to obtaining coverage.
 The high cost of living in California likely contributes to many in this group not being able to fit health coverage into their budgets.

-401,000 (13%) are eligible to purchase coverage on Covered California and their incomes are low enough to qualify them for federal ACA subsidies.
+- 401,000 (13%) are eligible to purchase coverage on Covered California and their incomes are low enough to qualify them for federal ACA subsidies.
 This group also cites cost as the main barrier to becoming insured and California’s high cost of living is also likely a factor.
 Many who receive subsides are still not able to meet deductibles or afford their premium payments.

-322,000 (11%) are eligible for Medi-Cal but not enrolled.
+- 322,000 (11%) are eligible for Medi-Cal but not enrolled.
 This can be due to multiple factors, including people not knowing they are eligible, fear of enrolling in a government program, or difficulty with enrollment processes and procedures.

 The California legislature is currently considering a range of proposals to address the unique barriers that uninsured Californians face.
-For example, one proposal would expand Medi-Cal eligibility to all low-income adults regardless of immigration status.
+For example, one proposal would expand Medi-Cal eligibility to all adults with low incomes regardless of immigration status.
 Others would seek to make coverage on Covered California more affordable by using state funds to supplement or extend federal subsidies.
 Another would streamline Medi-Cal enrollment for uninsured children and pregnant women who are enrolling in the California Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).